Hiking and Biking Trails

 Enjoy the great outdoors in beautiful Warsaw, MO!!
 You can hike or bike to Bledsoe Ferry, Truman Dam, Shawnee Bend and beyond.
-Enjoy the gorgeous views of water and wildlife on over ten miles of family-friendly flat trails.
+Furthermore, enjoy the gorgeous views of water and wildlife on over ten miles of family-friendly flat trails.

-On the National Historic Register, The Joe Dice Swinging Bridge spans the Osage Arm of Lake of the Ozarks and is a vital part of Warsaw’s Riverfront trails system.
-You can also ride across Truman Dam and connect with bicycle-friendly road routes that take you on a tour of Warsaw.
+On the National Historic Register, The Joe Dice Swinging Bridge spans the Osage Arm of Lake of the Ozarks.
+Markedly, this historic bridge is a vital part of Warsaw’s Riverfront trails system.
+Additionally, you can ride across Truman Dam and connect with bicycle-friendly road routes that take you on a tour of Warsaw.

 The Warsaw Riverfront and trail system has continued to grow by leaps and bounds the last several years!
-The unique trail system that runs along the Osage Arm of Lake of the Ozarks/Lake of the Ozarks and links 3 major parks, creating a linear park along this scenic waterfront area that has beautiful views of the Ozark Hills, bluffs, lakes, and greenways!!
+The unique trail system that runs along the Osage Arm of Lake of the Ozarks/Lake of the Ozarks.
+Not to mention, it links 3 major parks, creating a linear park along this scenic waterfront area with beautiful views of the Ozark Hills, bluffs, lakes, and greenways!!

-Twelve miles of waterfront trails that are great for walking, running, and bicycling!
-Along these trails, you will find many species of waterfowl, bald eagles, deer, turkey, and more.
-There are areas to picnic, bird watch, or work on your nature photography!
-Throughout the unique trail system there are a 9 hole disc golf course, horseshoe pits, numerous picnic and play areas, an amphitheater, festival areas, a gazebo, boat launch areas, boat slips, Sports Complex, and Truman Lake Dam.
-There are also many peaceful areas to simply relax and enjoy the scenery.
+12 miles of waterfront trails that are great for walking, running, and bicycling!
+Whereas, along these trails, you will find many species of waterfowl, bald eagles, deer, turkey, and more.
+In addition, there are areas to picnic, bird watch, or work on your nature photography!
+Surprisingly, throughout the unique trail system there are a 9 hole disc golf course, horseshoe pits, numerous picnic and play areas, an amphitheater, festival areas, a gazebo, boat launch areas, boat slips, Sports Complex, and Truman Lake Dam.
+In addition, there are many peaceful areas to simply relax and enjoy the scenery.

 Additionally, the historic Joe Dice Suspension Bridge is an added historical and cultural feature.
-The swinging bridge was a transportation route for horses and automobiles (single lane) at one point but today is used for bicyclists and pedestrians and serves as a major link for the trail system and is the only link from one side of the waterfront to the other.
+Previously, the swinging bridge was a transportation route for horses and automobiles (single lane) at one point but today is used for bicyclists and pedestrians and serves as a major link for the trail system.
+Notably, it is the only link from one side of the waterfront to the other.
 The bridge is on the National Historic Registry.